 Humpty Dumpty fit une grosse chute.

-Tous les chevaux et tous les hommes du roi
+Tous les cavaliers et tous les hommes du roi

 Ne parvinrent pas à recoller Humpty Dumpty.